 Loop Test System for ‘Quick-Stick’ tack measurement and typical graphs

 Alternatively, the Avery Adhesive Test (AAT) using the TA.XTplus Texture Analyser has eliminated the disadvantages of traditional probe testers and modified an existing concept to develop a new technique for the measurement of tack.
-The major concept change involved recording and analysing the entire stress-strain behaviour of a probe test rather than the single value reported by earlier methods.
-Other improvements over the traditional testers include the use of a spherical probe to ensure contact consistency and the use of double-side tape to mount the test sample such that the effect of facestock stiffness on test data is minimised.
+The major concept change involved recording and analyzing the entire stress-strain behavior of a probe test rather than the single value reported by earlier methods.
+Other improvements over the traditional testers include the use of a spherical probe to ensure contact consistency and the use of double-sided tape to mount the test sample such that the effect of facestock stiffness on test data is minimized.

-The advantage of the AAT is that the method can be used to specify adhesive performance by analysing the multiple parameters extracted from the force-distance AAT profile.
+The advantage of the AAT is that the method can be used to specify adhesive performance by analyzing the multiple parameters extracted from the force-distance AAT profile.
 A second advantage is that the test can then be used for QA/QC by profile pattern recognition software.
-Finally, the method can also be used for R&D by analysing the relationship between PSA molecular structure and the AAT profile.
+Finally, the method can also be used for R&D by analyzing the relationship between PSA molecular structure and the AAT profile.